DMSC-Instrument-Data/MDSpaceFillingPrototype/docs/box_structure.md

 - 10000000
 - 100000000
 - 1000000000
-- 469388241 (number of events in a WISH dataset used for benchmarking against Mantid)
+- 469388241 (number of events in the large WISH dataset used for benchmarking against Mantid)

 Command: